-Speaking technically, both WordPress and Joomla are not stand-alone programs.
+Speaking technically, both are not stand-alone programs.
 They work when installed on a web server.
 You have to get the webserver from a third party Company.
 The most popular ones are Blue Host and hostgator.

 When thinking about CMS for your website, this is the point worth considering.
 Think about how comfortable you are with the servers.
 Can you tackle web server configuration and technical aspects of this very process in general?

-In WordPress, all settings are available in the sidebar menu.
+In WP, all settings are available in the sidebar menu.
 Whether it is changing the appearance, adding widgets, installing plugins or uploading photos.
 Everything is approachable.

 The control panel of Joomla, on the other hand, is quite intricate.
 The options are not in the same place.
 They are rather scattered around two different places.
 To find some settings, you need to dig around for some time.